2019 Official Community Plan Review

 - Waterfront Enhancement Strategy (design/character guidelines for the waterfront);

-- Town Centre Review (including height, density and green/public open space);
+- Town Centre Review (including height, density and green/public open space); and

 - Who uses an Official Community Plan (OCP)?